-LEGAL BASIS FOR WATER QUALITY TRADING UNDER FEDERAL LAW
+LEGAL FRAMEWORK: WATER QUALITY TRADING

-In 1972, Congress amended the Clean Water Act (“CWA”) and declared a national goal “to restore and maintain the chemical, physical, and biological integrity of the Nation’s waters with the elimination of pollutant discharges to occur by 1985.
-To attain these goals, the CWA addresses point source and nonpoint source pollution through effluent limitations, and requires states to establish water quality standards.
+In 1972, Congress amended the Clean Water Act (“CWA”) and declared a national goal “to restore and maintain the chemical, physical, and biological integrity of the Nation’s waters[,]” with the elimination of pollutant discharges to occur by 1985.
+To attain these goals, the CWA addresses point source and nonpoint source pollution through control measures, and requires states to establish water quality standards.
 Though significant recovery has occurred, nearly thirty years have passed since the 1985 “pollution elimination” deadline and a considerable percentage of the nation’s waterways remain impaired.

-In 2003, the United States Environmental Protection Agency (“EPA”) published a final Water Quality Trading Policy to enable point and nonpoint sources to participate in voluntary, market-based approaches to meeting water quality compliance obligations at a reduced cost.
-The Trading Policy reinforces point and nonpoint source obligations to comply with CWA provisions, and provides a framework for approved pollutant credit trading consistent with the anti-backsliding policy, compliance and enforcement provisions, and public notice and comment, as required by law.
+In 2003, the United States Environmental Protection Agency (“EPA”) published a final Water Quality Trading Policy describing how point and nonpoint sources can participate in voluntary, market-based approaches to meeting water quality compliance obligations at a reduced cost.
+The Trading Policy reinforces point and nonpoint source obligations to comply with CWA provisions, and provides a framework for pollutant credit trading consistent with the anti-backsliding policy, compliance and enforcement provisions, and public notice and comment, as required by law.
 Though the Trading Policy discusses several contexts in which trading may occur—to maintain high water quality, pre-total maximum daily load (“TMDL”) trading in impaired waters, TMDL trading, technology-based trading, pre-treatment trading, and intra-plant trading—to date, trading has most commonly been used by point sources with National Pollutant Discharge Elimination System (“NPDES”) permit obligations.
 Where TMDLs exist for impaired waters, trading has typically been incorporated into NPDES permits.

 I. General CWA Framework

-The CWA pursues two tracks for maintaining and restoring the nation’s waterbodies: 1) controlling discharges through “effluent limitations,” and 2) setting water quality standards to protect designated uses.
+The CWA pursues two tracks for maintaining and restoring the nation’s waterbodies: 1) controlling point sources through technology-based “limitations,” and 2) establishing ambient water quality standards that are the basis for additional water quality-based controls that may be imposed when technologically-based controls are inadequate to assure standard attainment and maintenance.
 The CWA makes the discharge of a pollutant into a waterbody illegal unless done so in compliance with one of the section 302, 306, 307, 318, 402 or 404 programs.
 The CWA regulates pollutant discharges from “point sources” and “nonpoint sources,” although in different ways.
 All point sources must apply some sort of effluent limitation.
 Such effluent limitations can be technologically-based effluent limitations (“TBELs”)—where they exist, or other more stringent limitations—including water quality based effluent limitations (“WQBELs”) and other “alternative effluent control strategies”—where necessary to meet water quality standards.

-The CWA also requires States to develop water quality standards that establish, and then protect, the desired conditions of each water body.
+In addition to technology-based permits, the CWA also requires States to develop water quality standards that establish, and then protect, the desired conditions of each water body.
 State water quality standards consist of “designated uses” for a waterbody, and establish water quality criteria designed to protect those uses.
 State water quality standards must also be sufficient to maintain existing beneficial uses (i.e. prevent degradation).
-Nonpoint sources are typically addressed by best management practices (“BMPs”), which vary by state and level of enforcement.
-Attainment of water quality standards occurs on a watershed-wide basis, although point sources must also meet specific “near-field” discharge regulations.
+Nonpoint sources regulations are typically developed in the context of water quality standard implementation.
+Attainment of water quality standards typically occurs on a watershed-wide basis, although point sources must also meet specific “near-field” discharge regulations.
 In addition to establishing water quality goals for a waterbody, water quality standards also serve as the basis for establishing effluent limitations in NPDES permits.

 II.
 Water Quality Trading under TMDLs